Skip to Main Content

 The first of these is to pay close attention to the type of item you are requesting.
 For example, many libraries will not be able to loan brand new books.
 Often there is a period of time where these books are only available to their patrons, ensuring they have the first opportunity to access them.
 These books will often have "new" within their call number.
 E-books, special collections materials, reference items, and articles from e-journals are also generally not available to be loaned in SEAL.

-Clicking Request a Renew will generate an email to the lending library asking them if you can have a renewal.
+Clicking Request a Renewal will generate an email to the lending library asking them if you can have a renewal.
 If they agree, an email will be sent to you with the updated due date.

 You can also request a renewal by emailing the lending library directly, using their contact information from the SEAL directory.
 Only renew an item for your patron once you have received confirmation from the lending library.